tbhb/typing-graph/docs/guides/configuration.md

-# Configuration options
+# How to configure type inspection

-This guide explains the [`InspectConfig`][typing_graph.InspectConfig] options and how to customize typing-graph's behavior.
+This guide shows you how to customize typing-graph's behavior using [`InspectConfig`][typing_graph.InspectConfig].
+You'll learn to control forward reference resolution, limit recursion depth, manage metadata hoisting, enable source location tracking, and work with the inspection cache.

 ## Creating an InspectConfig